1 - Overview

 • Up to 50 tags can be added per resource

-• When entering a tag, search and select from the existing list of Keys and Values
+• When entering a tag, you can search and select from the list of previously created Keys and Values

 Table.
 GPU Node Tag Tab Items

-Work History
+Job History

 CategoryDetailed description

-Work History ListResource Change History
+Task History ListResource Change History

-• Detailed Search button provides detailed search function
+• Detailed Search button provides detailed search functionality

 Table.
 GPU Node Job History Tab Detailed Information Items

-GPU Node Operation Control
+Control GPU Node Operation

-• GPU Node Details on the page, click the Start button at the top to start the server.
+• On the GPU Node Details page, click the Start button at the top to start the server.

 4. Check the server status and complete the status change.

-Stop GPU Node
+Stopping GPU Node

-3. GPU Node List page, click the resource.
-GPU Node Details page, navigate.
+3. On the GPU Node List page, click the resource.
+You will be taken to the GPU Node Details page.

-• GPU Node Details on the page, click the Stop button at the top to stop the server.
+• On the GPU Node Details page, click the Stop button at the top to stop the server.

 4. Check the server status and complete the status change.

-GPU Node Cancel
+Terminate GPU Node

 Caution

-Please note that data cannot be recovered after service termination.
+Please note that data cannot be recovered after terminating the service.

-1. All Services > Compute > Multi-node GPU Server Click the menu.
+1. Click the All Services > Compute > Multi-node GPU Server menu.
 Navigate to the Service Home page of the Multi-node GPU Cluster.

-• When Block Storage (BM) is connected: Please disconnect the Block Storage (BM) connection first.
+• When Block Storage(BM) is connected: Please disconnect the Block Storage(BM) connection first.

 • If File Storage is connected: Please disconnect the File Storage first.